jaysonragasa/JaraQRCode/README.md

 # Jara QRCode
 QRCode Generator - A .NET Standard version of Hyun.QRCode originally written for Windows Phone.

-# Hyun.QRCode
-Unfortunately, the original source cannot be found anymore anywhere in Google.

 ```
 🐵🐵🐵🐵🐵🐵🐵🍌🍌🐵🍌🍌🍌🍌🐵🐵🐵🐵🐵🐵🐵
 🐵🍌🍌🍌🍌🍌🐵🍌🍌🐵🐵🐵🍌🍌🐵🍌🍌🍌🍌🍌🐵